Wardang Island: Rabbits and rabbit disease research

 An anecdotal account suggested that rabbits were introduced to the island by fishermen circa 1922 but rabbiting parties had visited the Wardang Island much earlier and it was reported that the island "teemed with rabbits" in 1875.
 It is not known when or by whom the animals were first introduced to the island.

 In November 1937, the CSIRO began to use Wardang to conduct its first field trials of myxomatosis, establishing the methodology for the first successful release of the myxoma virus throughout the country in the early 1950s.
 The myxomatosis program was a successful pioneering experiment in the biological control of pest mammals, reducing Australia's wild rabbit population from 600 million to 100 million in only two years.

-In March 1995 trials started on Wardang Island of the rabbit calicivirus causing rabbit haemorrhagic disease (RHD).
-In October that year the virus escaped prematurely from the island to the mainland, believed to have been carried by bushflies on the afternoon sea-breezes, and spread rapidly through the country.
+In March 1995 trials started on Wardang Island of the rabbit calicivirus causing rabbit haemorrhagic disease.
+In October that year the virus escaped prematurely from the island to the mainland, believed to have been carried by bushflies on the afternoon sea breezes, and spread rapidly through the country.
 It initially caused widespread mortality among the wild rabbit population but, like myxomatosis before it, has not led to extermination of the pest species.